Royal Charter and Bye-Laws

 This is an independent sub-committee, whose remit is to review the adequacy and effectiveness of the institution’s system of audit related to financial reporting, internal control and risk management.
-The Audit Committee Terms of Reference.
+The Audit Committee Terms of Reference (open in PDF).

 The Academic Review Committee

 This sub-committee acts as the advisory body for all aspects of UCEM’s academic delivery.
 Its primary responsibility is to be the final auditor of all UCEM’s academic review.
-The Academic Review Committee Terms of Reference.
+The Academic Review Committee Terms of Reference (open in PDF).

 The Finance Committee

 This committee is responsible for monitoring and oversight of the financial results against plan for the current year, the forecast of results for the following year, the cash position and the performance of investments.
-The Finance Committee Terms of Reference.
+The Finance Committee Terms of Reference (open in PDF).

 The Nominations and Governance Committee

 This committee considers and recommends to the Board all prospective appointments to the Board of Trustees having assessed the type of skills and experience deemed necessary for the Board to function as effectively as possible.
-The Nominations and Governance Committee Terms of Reference.
+The Nominations and Governance Committee Terms of Reference (open in PDF).

 The Remuneration Committee

 Meets annually, or as required, to consider the remuneration package for the Principal, the Senior Leadership Team and all other staff.
-The Remuneration Committee Terms of Reference.
+The Remuneration Committee Terms of Reference (open in PDF).

 Information Governance and Compliance